dmulyalin/template-text-renderer/docs/source/Tutorials/Using TTR with Excel tables.rst

 Using TTR with Excel Tables
 ###########################

+TTR can source data and templates from Excel spreadsheets, this tutorial is going to show how.

 TBD